amblina/katacoda-scenarios/tutorial1/step4.md

 "directory above".
 This is another way of specifying a relative path.

-If you want to create your directory in a very specific place in your filesystem such that it will create it there no matter where you are currently in the filesystem you can specify the *absolute* path.
+If you want to create your directory in a very specific place in your filesystem, such that it will create it there no matter where you are currently in the filesystem, you can specify the *absolute* path.

 `mkdir /home/scrapbook/tutorial/test_folder/new_folder`{{execute}}